akshrk1/cybrvault/README.md

-# CybrVault Local
+# CybrVault Web
-**Secure File Encryption & Storage — Locally Powered, Streamlit-Based**
+**Secure File Encryption & Storage — Cloud-Ready, Streamlit-Based**

 CybrVault is a lightweight Python + Streamlit project that lets users securely **upload, encrypt, and decrypt** files of any format.
 Each file’s encryption key is stored safely in a **MySQL database**, mapped to the user account that owns it.
+Files are stored on the cloud platform **Railway**.

+Access the live app here: [https://cybrvault.streamlit.app](https://cybrvault.streamlit.app)

 ---